 Similarly to other opioids, it causes death via respiratory arrest, where the user’s breathing slows to a halt, instead of cardiac arrest.

-Illicit versions of the drug have flooded communities across America, and casual users are experiencing powerful highs upon the consumption of their fentanyl pills and powder that are easy to overdose.
+Illicit versions of the drug have flooded communities across America, and casual users are experiencing extreme highs as they abuse fentanyl since it is so powerful, the pills and powder that they use, makes it very easy to overdose.

-Earlier this year, more than 50 people overdosed, but survived, on fentanyl-laced painkillers in Sacramento County, California, where these pills had somehow made their way.
-However, ten people did lose their lives to this sudden spike.
-Investigators are still searching for the source.
+Earlier this year, more than 50 people overdosed, but survived, on fentanyl-laced painkillers in Sacramento County, California.
+However, authorities state that ten people did lose their lives to the tainted painkillers.
+Regrettably, it is still unknown as to the source of the fentanyl-laced painkillers.

 The Deadliness of Fentanyl

-Illicit fentanyl is widely popular on the streets and extremely potent than the other opioids.
-It takes a much smaller amount of the drug to have the same effect as other opioids, even heroin.
+Illicit fentanyl is widely popular on the streets and much more potent than the other opioids.
+It takes a much smaller amount of the drug to have the same effect as oxycontin, oxycodone, even heroin.

-The reason so many are dying is due to the dose being relatively uncontrolled when it comes to street fentanyl.
-Even small excesses can lead to overdoses.
-Basically, there is nothing more dangerous about street fentanyl in comparison to other opioids except in terms of how it is dosed, distributed and sold.
+The reason so many are dying is due to the dosage being relatively uncontrolled when it comes to getting fentanyl on the street.
+Even small doses can lead to overdoses.

-Fentanyl is so potent that when law enforcement goes in to seize it, officers have to wear level A hazmat suits, the highest protection level made, similar to suits healthcare workers use to avoid contamination by the deadly Ebola virus.
+Fentanyl is so potent that when law enforcement goes in to seize it, officers have to wear level A hazmat suits.
+This is the highest chemical protection level made, and they are similar to the suits healthcare workers use to avoid contamination of deadly viruses such as Ebola.

 “Just micrograms can make a difference between life and death.
 It’s that serious,” said DEA Special Agent John Martin, based in San Francisco.
-“All you have to do is touch it.
-It can be absorbed through the skin and the eyes.”
+“All you have to do is touch it because it can be absorbed through the skin and the eyes.”

 The Profitability and Popularity of Fentanyl